namel3ss-Ai/namel3ss/docs/stability.md

 - Experimental UI DSL details (new primitives may be added).
 - Formatting details and lint rules.
 - Templates and examples as we learn.
+- Capsules (modules) and the built-in `n3 test` runner while the ecosystem matures.

 ## Breaking changes policy
 - No silent breaks: breaking changes are recorded in the changelog.